gicentre/litvis/README.md

 ### Branching narratives

 A litvis narrative can be split between multiple markdown documents, where each document `follows` its parent.
 This enables routine use of parallel branching narratives that assemble and structure document trees.
-Each branch in a tree can represent alternative potentially competing designs each with their own rationale.
+Each branch in a tree can represent alternative designs each with their own rationale or focus for analysis.

 ![branchingnarratives](https://user-images.githubusercontent.com/1846999/91979139-34916600-ed1d-11ea-98b7-ef316f010130.gif)